mergeability/mergeable/docs/README.md

     message: 'Custom message...' # this is optional, a default message is used when not specified.
 ```

-Alternately, to validate dependent files only when a specific file is part of the pull request, use the `changed` option:
+Alternatively, to validate dependent files only when a specific file is part of the pull request, use the `changed` option:

 ```yml
   - do: dependent